alexlafroscia/middleman-ember-starter/README.md

 mkdir ember-bower
 cd ember-bower
 git clone git@github.com:alexlafroscia/middleman-ember-starter.git .
+git remote rm origin
 ```
 **Note:** Remember the dot at the end of the `git clone` command!

+That last command is in there to remove the connection to this repository, as you'll probably want to replace the origin with your own.
+You're also free to download the project as a .zip and place the files manually in the `.middleman/ember-bower` directory, that would work just as well.

 ## Usage